03-02-19 Engagement List

 The big white store was perfect for most of those items.
-He found a brush in her favorite blue color, a post card to Hollywood was her favorite place she has not visited yet, a Queen CD with ‘We are the Champions’ on it.
-He secretly thought this was going to impress Julie on how well he knows her.
-He was eliminating items from the list at quick pass.
+He found a brush in Julie’s favorite blue color, a post card to Hollywood which was her favorite place she has not visited yet, a Queen CD with ‘We are the Champions’ on it.
+He secretly thought this was going to impress Julie on how well he knew her.
+He was eliminating items from the list at a quick pass.
 After three stores he had completed 3/4 of the list.
 He was ready for the items he was unsure of.
-They were not really items but questions about Julie.
+They were not really items, but questions about Julie.
 So, he ran thru the questions and was done.

 Guests started arriving about 6:00 PM.
 After about an hour of socializing, Julie’s dad announced it was time for the lists.
-He would read the questions out loud and Julie and David would present theirs items or answers.
+He would read the questions out loud and Julie and David would present their items or answers.
 The first question was ‘Your partners favorite color.’
 Julie started and presented a blue woman’s glove.
 David was surprised green was his color, but didn’t say anything.
-And recognized the glove as one she wears often.
-He presented the blue hair brush and Julie smiled with approval.‘
+And recognized the glove as one Julie wore often.
+David presented the blue hair brush and Julie smiled with approval.‘

 Next came ‘your partners favorite food’.
 Julie again wrote on a piece of paper, ‘Lox and bagels’ This disturbed David.
-She must know he hates lox because he never orders it.
+She must know he hated lox because he never ordered it.
 David became bolder and said ‘Barbecue is my favorite’.
-Then presented a plate of lox and bagels that he got at the store.
+Then presented a plate of lox and bagels that he bought at the deli.
 The crowd was also feeling the discomfort.
 Then came the question section.
 ‘When was the first time you noticed your partner?’
 Julie answered ‘it was last year just after I broke up with Simon and I saw David and I thought he looked a lot like Simon and David was so nice.
 David asked me out a couple of times I wasn’t ready.
 Then one day I said okay and here we are.’
 Julie seemed proud of her story.
 Then David started, ‘we’ve lived in the same neighborhood for 15 years.
-I have always thought she was adorable, but I was too shy to try.’
+I had always thought she was adorable, but I was too shy to try.’

 Julies dad quickly moved to a new question, ‘how many children does your partner want and how soon?’
 Julie stated, ‘David’s like me.
 We know that most marriages fail so we will wait maybe 10 years until we are sure, then we may have one child preferably a girl.’
-The crowd noticed David turn white and hesitate, he slowly read, ‘3 children as soon as possible.’
+The crowd noticed David turn white and hesitate, he slowly corrected Julie, ‘3 children as soon as possible is my preference.’
 Even Julie was starting to feel discomfort in the crowd.